autumnyard/AssetLocator/README.md

    - 2) Reference them in the MonoBehaviours that need to instantiate or use these assets.

 ### Scene Locator
+ - What it is:
+   - References a scene.
- - What it is: The SceneLocator references a scene and indicates the AssetLocators it will need.
+   - References a collection of AssetLocators it will need.
  - Classes:
    - BaseSceneLocator
  - What it does:
    - Load/unload the referenced scene
    - Mark its Locators with the flag "Remain loaded".
  - What should you do:
-   - 3) Check Example1/SceneHandler.cs for an easy usage.
+   - 3) Check Example1/SceneHandler.cs for easy usage of Load/Unload/CheckFlagRemain.
    - 4) Subscribe to the events to stop/start the gameplay, and show/hide the loading screen.

 ### Asset Manager
- - What it is: An index of all the AssetLocators in the game.
+ - What it is:
+   - An index of all the AssetLocators in the game.
  - Classes:
    - BaseAssetManager
  - What it does:
-   - The AssetManager keeps the consistency of all the Locators in the game.
+   - Checks all the Locators for the ones that should be Loaded/Unloaded.
-   - What locators should be loaded and unloaded?
-It decides.
  - What should you do:
-   - 5) You only need to extend this and add the references to your custom Asset Locators.
-   - 6) Reference all the AssetLocators in the project.
+   - 5) Reference all the AssetLocators in the project.
+   - 6) Call CheckFlags for it to do it's magic.
+Again, check Example1/SceneHandler.cs to see when to make the call.

+### Order
+1) Check the new map dependencies.
+2) Unload the old map, so there are no active references to any assets.
+3) Trigger AssetManager's checking.
+4) Load the new map.

 ### Example implementations
 There are two examples included in the repository.